Vaccines are free and widely available.

 - Vaccines teach our immune systems how to recognize and fight the virus that causes COVID-19 without having to get sick or put yourself and others at risk of severe illness and death.

 - Getting vaccinated is a much safer way to build protection than getting the disease.
 COVID-19 can have serious, long-term or life-threatening complications, and there is no way to know how COVID-19 will affect you.
 And if you get infected, you could spread the disease to friends, family and others around you.

 - You may have some side effects after getting vaccinated.
 That’s a normal sign that your body is building protection—and they should go away within a few days.
 Your arm may be sore or swollen.
 You may also feel tired, have a headache, fever, or chills.
 This does not mean you have COVID-19—in fact, it’s not possible to get COVID-19 from vaccines.

 - Vaccines are being administered by trained health professionals.
 Some people might be offered a vaccine that requires two doses, given several weeks apart, while other people might be offered a single-dose vaccine.
 It may take several weeks after vaccination for your body to be ready to fight the virus if you are exposed.

-- The vaccines’ effectiveness against COVID-19 remains high, especially in protecting people against serious illness or death.
-In fact, boosters show that medical experts are continuing to find ways to prolong protection through vaccines.
+- Boosters show that medical experts are continuing to find ways to prolong protection through vaccines.

-- If you are immunocompromised or have a weakened immune system, CDC recommends that you receive a third dose of the Pfizer-BioNTech or Moderna COVID-19 vaccines to strengthen your protection against Delta.
+- If you are immunocompromised or have a weakened immune system, the CDC recommends that you receive an additional dose, with timing and details depending on your age.
 You should speak with your doctor or healthcare provider about whether a third vaccine dose and other precautions are right for you.